Page updated 2nd October 2017

 Another mural this time in the middle of the High Street.
-No 229 appears to be an old building but in fact was built after the original old Jacobean shop was torn down in 1930 by the Saxone Shoe Company and sold to an American museum.
+No 229 appears to be an old building but in fact was built after the original old Jacobean shop was torn down in 1930 by the Saxone Shoe Company and sold to a museum owned by William Randolph Hearst in the United States.
 The front facade has two Tudor style windows salvaged from a house that was demolished in North Street.
-The high Street widens at this point and a long row of 1950s style buildings continues up to Eastgate.
+The high Street widens at this point, as all the buildings from this point to Eastgate were destroyed in the May 1942 blitz, and replaced by rather bland, brick construction replacements in the 1950s.

 By 2011, DTZ Investment Management, the discretionary property fund manager of the John Lewis Pensions Fund, owned the property on behalf of its pension fund.
 The current occupier, Madhouse were vacating the premises when the lease expired.
 DTZ, decided to refurbish and improve the property, including the replacement of the mural.

 In 2011, the new occupiers, Urban Outfitters moved into the building, after a complete refurbishment.
-The international artist Alexandro Farto was commissioned to produce an artwork to replace the now, quite tired, Tudor House mural.
+The international artist known as Vhils–the Portuguese born Alexandro Manuel Dias Farto–was commissioned to produce an artwork to replace the now, quite tired, Tudor House mural.
+Vhils first came to prominence when he added a mural alongside a Banksy design at the Cans Festival in London during 2018.

 City centre manager, John Harvey, was quoted that the new work is "like Marmite" – people "will either love it or hate it".